Systemcluster/wrappe/README.md

 * Automatic transfer of resources including icons and version information
 * Platform support for Windows, macOS, Linux and more

+With wrappe you can bundle applications and their files into single executables.
+The packed files are automatically decompressed when the executable is launched.
+This allows distributing your application as a single file without the need for an installer, while resulting in a smaller file size and faster startup than many alternatives.

 ## Usage

+### Download

+A snapshot build of the latest version can be found on the [release page](https://github.com/Systemcluster/wrappe/releases).

+Snapshot builds contain runners for Windows (`x86_64-pc-windows-gnu`), macOS (`x86_64-apple-darwin` and `aarch64-apple-darwin`) and Linux (`x86_64-unknown-linux-musl`).

 ### Example